petradeweese/Petra-Stock/RUNBOOK.md

   affecting email alerts.
 - The minute scheduler now triggers the autoscan batch every 15 minutes while XNYS is open so alerts dispatch automatically during the trading session.

+## Testing notes
+- `tests/test_data_provider.py::test_fetch_bars_uses_schwab` currently fails
+  because the Schwab stub in the test returns an empty DataFrame, so the data provider falls back to yfinance despite the test expecting a Schwab hit.
+- `tests/test_data_provider.py::test_fetch_bars_fallbacks_to_yfinance` also
+  fails because the fallback path hydrates from the DB cache when the simulated yfinance fetch returns zero rows.
+Both failures reproduce on the main branch and are unrelated to the HTTP client event loop caching changes.
+- `tests/test_scanner_safeguards.py::test_gap_fill_inside_event_loop` still
+  fails due to the same DB-only gap-fill behavior above; the regression predates the HTTP client fix.
+The remainder of the scanner safeguards suite passes.